andre-ye/uni/docs/chid/chid-395/readings.md

   - Critical distance and requisite configuration
   - A being of relation adopts perceptible effects
   - The unity and the disjunction enjoy equal imediacy.
-- Whitehead: the senuous and the non-sensuous
+- Whitehead: the sensuous and the non-sensuous
 -  Disjunctive plurality and the singularity.
 - What we experience is the binding of different modes, emergent form, supervening form.
 - Actual -- 'in act'.
 THe unity and plurality of its conditions for emergence are dimensions of the actual.
 Different ways ob eing in an act -- sensuous (necessary reference to space), the nonsensuous (cannot be replaced by the sensuous)